Time to scrap the scales!

 Science shows why diets don’t work in the long term

-Lifestyle change is so important in building a healthier and thinner you; and so one reason that a diet won’t work is that it’s only about food.
+Lifestyle change is so important in building a healthier and thinner you; and so one reason that a diet won’t work without help is that it’s only about food.
 Sometimes people can think that merely eating fewer calories is the answer, but it’s not – your body is affected in a negative way if you starve yourself.

 Unlike Slimpods, diets don’t change the way you think about food or the way you behave towards it.
 That’s why when we’re on a diet most of us are totally unable to control our cravings.
 Making positive decisions about your overall lifestyle means you’ll be able to stop thinking food and banish your cravings.